petabyt/rk/docs/rk3588/boot.md

 - PD_VO0
 - PD_VO1

 Powering on a power domain is fairly well documented in the TRM.
+See `src/rk3588/pmu.c` for exactly how to do it.

 Other hardware such as GIC, UART, and other essentials belong to the ALIVE power domain.
 It is powered up on reset, and cannot be powered off.